philipljh/philipljh/README.md

 ### Hello! 👋

-I'm Philip, a passionate developer with a keen interest in Software Engineering, Data Science, and Finance.
+I'm Philip, a passionate developer with a keen interest in Software Engineering and Machine Learning.

 ### GitHub Stats:
 <p align="left">